Mahler measures as linear combinations of $L$-values of multiple modular forms: Introduction

 In Section~\ref{Sec:three} we will establish some formulas concerning three-variable Mahler measures.
 The author showed in \cite{Samart} that for many values of $k$ the Mahler measures of the following Laurent polynomials:

 are of the form

-for some weight 3 newform $g$, an odd quadratic character $\chi$, and $c_1,c_2\in\mathbb{Q}.$ To obtain the formulas of type \eqref{E:three}, it seems that the chosen value of $k$ necessarily satisfies similar conditions as observed in the two-variable case.
-For instance, for the last family, $k$ must be sufficiently large and $k^4\in\mathbb{Z}.$ We will give some examples of Mahler measures of polynomials in this family when $k^4$ are algebraic integers but not rational integers, which reveal similar phenomena as seen in the two-variable case.
+for some CM newform $g$ of weight $3$ with rational Fourier coefficients, an odd quadratic character $\chi$, and $c_1,c_2\in\mathbb{Q}.$ To obtain the formulas of type \eqref{E:three}, it seems that the chosen value of $k$ necessarily satisfies similar conditions as observed in the two-variable case.
+For instance, for the last family, $k$ must be sufficiently large and $k^4\in\mathbb{Z}.$ By simple transformation, one sees that the $K3$ surfaces corresponding to this family are birational to those defined by the zero loci of $x^4+y^4+z^4+xyz+k^{-4}$.
+When $k^4\in\mathbb{Q}$, the $K3$ surfaces are then defined over $\mathbb{Q}$ and are known to be modular in the sense that their attached $L$-series coincide with $L$-series of weight three cusp forms by a result of Livn\'{e} \cite{Liv}.
+Moreover, in the case of singular $K3$ surfaces, the corresponding cusp forms are CM, and a complete list of them can be found in \cite[Tab.~1]{Schutt}.
+Therefore, in this particular case, one might expect the Mahler measures to be related to CM weight three cusp forms.
+On the other hand, we will give first examples of Mahler measures of polynomials in this family when $k^4$ are algebraic integers but not rational integers which reveal similar phenomena as seen in the two-variable case.
 For example, it will be proved that when $k=\sqrt[4]{26856+15300\sqrt{3}}$ the following equality is true:

 where $g_N$ is a newform of weight $3$ and level $N$ and $\chi_{D}(n)=\left(\frac{D}{n}\right).$

 In Section~\ref{Sec:four} we give lists of values of $k$ corresponding to singular $K3$ surfaces in the families given by the zero loci of $(x+x^{-1})(y+y^{-1})(z+z^{-1})+k$ and $x^4+y^4+z^4+1+kxyz$.
 It turns out that the Mahler measures of the polynomials defining these singular $K3$ surfaces are all conjecturally equal to rational linear combinations of modular and Dirichlet $L$-values.
 The (conjectural) Mahler measure formulas obtained from numerical computations are illustrated in Table~\ref{tab:f2}-\ref{tab:f4} at the end of this paper.